Powerlearnproject/se-day1-assignment-Faruq-Feroz/README.md

         Prompt engineering allows users to shape the AI's behavior and tone.
 By specifying the style or format of the desired response, users can achieve outputs that better fit their needs, whether it's a formal report or a casual conversation

-##Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+## 2.Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

 Vague Prompt:
 "Tell me about technology."